Indomitable/fluent-iter/README.md

-Modern-Linq
+Fluent-Iter
 -------
-Modern-Linq is a library that brings the C# linq functionality into JavaScript.
-It is based on the native Iterable funtionality in JavaScript.
+Fluent-Iter is a library that allows you to work with iterables in a fluent way.
+It is full written in TypeScript and has no dependencies.

 Examples:
 ```js